Glass Fabrication and its Unique Properties that Make It So Significant

 Glass Fabrication Based on Thermal Properties

-Glass is measured by a variety of factors which greatly affect your choice of glass.
+Glass is measured by a variety of factors that greatly affect your choice of glass.
 For example, the Coefficient of Thermal Expansion (CTE) is the expansion measurement of glass as the temperature is raised.
-This is an important factor to consider when making glass to glass and glass to metal seals since each type of glass and metal have different CTE’s and sealing materials with a big difference in CTE will cause the glass to break.
+This is an important factor to consider when making glass-to-glass and glass-to-metal seals since each type of glass and metal has different CTE and sealing materials with a big difference in CTE will cause the glass to break.

 Heat strengthening, heat tempering, or chemically strengthening alter glass to change these thermal properties.